FaroukBENGHARSSALLAH/java-bigdata/java-bigdata-spark/spark-streaming/twitter-spark-streaming/README.md

 An example for using Spark DStream to fetch Twitter data.

-To excute this example, you need your pair of keys from your twitter account [Twitter Apps](https://apps.twitter.com/).
+To run this project, you need your pair of keys from your twitter account  [Twitter Apps](https://apps.twitter.com/).

  * Consumer Key (API Key)